mabaan/Chisco/README.md

 - EEGclassify.py: training loop, evaluation, and checkpointing
 - mapping.ipynb: Generates a stable mapping from word to class id using the folder names found in raw_csv/.
 This preserves Arabic text.
 The results are stored in data\AREEG_Words\labels.json .
 - ArEEG.pdf: Dataset Paper
--

 ## Acknowledgment

 All credit for the ArEEG dataset and data collection belongs to the authors of ArEEG_Words: Dataset for Envisioned Speech Recognition using EEG for Arabic Words.
+See https://github.com/mabaan/Imagined-Speech-EEG-Classification/blob/main/ArEEG.pdf